kalkomey/equals/README.md

 ### screenshotFolder
-Equals will take screenshots and store them in the folder you specify for the screenshotsFolderName within the current directory.
+Equals will take screenshots and store them in the folder you specify within the current directory.

 ### logfile
 All errors are logged to this file within the current directory.